 Did someone say paraben-free?
 Add to cart!

 Not so fast.
 What is the truth about parabens?
-Are paraben-free labels truly a selling point, are they simply a marketing ploy?
+Are paraben-free labels truly a selling point, or are they simply a marketing ploy?

 What are parabens?